Sschumac/ShotBot/README.md

 # ShotBot
-Code and related info for ShotBot
+Code and related info for ShotBot.
+You control the ender with your pc connected via USB.
+You will need to change the paths in the python script for your USB devices.

 # Parts used